red-stone-network/clockwork/README.md

 </p>

 <h4 align="center">
-  A cool bookmarklet, that acts like an operating system!
+  A cool bookmarklet that unblocks stuff!
 </h4>

 <!-- ABOUT SECTION -->